hklemm/Prospero/README.md

 # Prospero

 Welcome to the Prospero issue centre.
 This github repository is intended to be the home for any bugs, feature requests or comments related to the Prospero toolkit.
-The actual code for Prospero will remain on Maersk's private SSH server.
+The actual code for Prospero will remain on the private SSH server.

 Please find all current and closed issues under the 'Issues' tab.
 You do not need a github account to view issues, but you will need to create one to leave a comment or create your own issue.